cheshire-cat-ai/docs/mkdocs/technical/plugins/forms.md

 1. Pydantic class representing the information you need to retrieve.
 2. Every class decorated with `@forms` is a Form.
 3. Every Form must inherit from `CatForm`.
 4. Description of the Form. <!-- , useful to the [tool chain](/conceptual/cheshire_cat/tool_chain/).
-Is necessary, as it will show up in the Tool chain prompt.
-It should describe what the form is useful for, so the LLM can select the tool and input it properly. -->
+It is necessary, as it will show up in the Tool chain prompt.
+It should describe the purpose of the form, so that the LLM can select the tool and input it properly. -->
 5. Pydantic class name.
-6. Every Form must include a list of *start examples* to help the LLM identify and initiate the form correctly.
-This is similar to the principle of a tool's docstring.
+6. Each Form must include a list of *start examples* to guide the LLM in identifying and initiating the form.
+This is close to the tool's docstring principle.
-7. Every Form must include a list of *stop examples* to help the LLM know when to terminate the form during the conversation.
+7. Each Form must include a list of *stop examples* to help the LLM in determining when to stop the form during the conversation.
-8. A Form can request user confirmation for the data provided.
+8. A Form can request the user to confirm the provided data.
 9. Every Form must override this method to define its functionality, such as calling a database to collect information, using an Order API, interacting with another agent or LLM, etc.

 ## Changing the "actions" of the Form